JakeHeald/JakeHeald.github.io/_posts/2017-1-23-First-Week.md

 layout: post
 title: First Week Back
 ---
 ### What did you do this past week?
 For starters, I looked at all my classes’ syllabi to see if I would have any exam conflicts and thankfully there seem to be no test conflicts that I will have to worry about this semester.
+I was able to get to most of the class readings for object oriented programing, but I fell behind on the chapter readings, only partially completing them.

 ### What's in your way?
+I am very unfamiliar with the developer tools that I will need for the upcoming projects like Travis.
+Also this upcoming project will be one of the first times I have ever coded in C++.
 ### What will you do next week?
 I will plan out my time better as I had difficulty getting to all my readings across all my four classes.
-I have never had
+I have never had this many classes assign a lot of heavy reading before, especially between my government and chemistry classes.
 ### What's my experience of the class?
+So far I really enjoy this class as I love taking on and learning a new language.
 ### What's my pick-of-the-week or tip-of-the-week?